MateoTRC/EcomplexityMX/README.md

 $$

 where $\omega_j^k$ is the density around product or service $j$ given the indicator (number of employees and number of economic units) of the $k$-th location, and $x_i = 1$ if $RCA_{k,i} > 1$ and $0$ otherwise.
 A high-density value indicates that the $k$-th location has many developed products surrounding the $j$-th product.
+#### Discovery factor

-At the single product level, we considered the ratio between the average density of all locations in which the $j$-th product was a transition product and the average density of all locations in which the $j$-th product was not developed.
+At the single product and global level, we considered the ratio between the average density of all locations in which the $j$-th product was a transition product and the average density of all locations in which the $j$-th product was not developed.
 Formally, we define the “discovery factor” $H_j$ as:

 $$
 H_j = \frac{\frac{1}{T} \sum_{k=1}^T \omega_j^k}{\frac{1}{N-T} \sum_{k=T+1}^N \omega_j^k}
 $$

 where $T$ is the number of locations in which the $j$-th product was a transition product and $N$ is the total number of locations.

-Here's the Markdown code with LaTeX formatted properly for the node metrics:

 ### Nodes Metrics